The Collins factor

-a href=”https://www.nytimes.com/2018/07/01/us/politics/susan-collins-supreme-court-nominee-abortion.html”> Sen. Susan Collins said today that she will “not support a [Supreme Court] nominee who demonstrated hostility to Roe v.
+Sen. Susan Collins said today that she will “not support a [Supreme Court] nominee who demonstrated hostility to Roe v.
 Wade.”
 When Collins met with President Trump, she told him of this position.
 She also told him that some of the 25 names on his list of possible nominees are unacceptable to her.
 It’s not clear to me whether she identified them by name, but I assume she either did or will.

 It’s unlikely that Trump’s Supreme Court nominee can be confirmed without Collins’ vote.
 There are only 51 Republican Senators and one of them, Sen. John McCain, is apparently incapacitated.
 If Collins defects, it’s likely that the nominee will top out at 49 GOP votes.